cakephp/docs/en/core-libraries/collections.rst

 In the above example, ``$totalPrice`` will be the sum of all single prices contained in the collection.
-Note the second argument for the ``reduce()`` function, it takes the initial value for the reduce operation you are performing::
+Note the second argument for the ``reduce()`` function takes the initial value for the reduce operation you are performing::

     $allTags = $collection->reduce(function ($accumulated, $article) {